 time heals all wounds

-As I have already noticed before, I often put aside work that has already started in order to gain emotional and temporary distance.
+As I have already noticed before, I often put aside work that has already started to gain emotional and temporary distance.

 The work I am presenting today is a typical example of this.
-I started them during the course of December and put them aside after reaching a dead end.
+I started them during December and put them aside after reaching a dead end.